namm0407/real-time-object-detector-with-VLM/README.md

 ### chatbot2.py (trying other chatbots (In progess ...))

-Capture: Handled by OpenCV

-Detect: YOLOv8 performs detection with bounding boxes

-Classify: detected objects by generating descriptions using the BLIP model (the wording of the boxes)

-Chatbot :

 ### qwen.py (In progess)
 switched to qwen because the chatbot will have higher accuracy.